andreabonvini/Notes/Advanced_Signals/Questions.md

   These effects make the WV hardly readable, especially when a wideband noise is superimposed, and many authors have labeled the WV as a *"noisy"* representation (Cohen, 1989).

-   Finally it is worth noting that any real signals generate interference between positive and negative frequencies of their spectrum, to avoid this effect in practical applications, the Hilbert transform is applied to the real signal to generate the analytic signal in which the negative frequencies are canceled.
+   Finally it is worth noting that any real signal generates interference between positive and negative frequencies of their spectrum, to avoid this effect in practical applications, the Hilbert transform is applied to the real signal to generate the analytic signal in which the negative frequencies are canceled.

 - **Talk me about Cohen's Class**